microsoft/vs-tools-for-ai/docs/prepare-localmachine.md

 >
 > Software introduction in the following subsectons is excerpted from their homepages.

+## One-click installer

+Setting up deep learning and machine learning software as well as their dependencies is not an easy task.
+After you have installed NVIDIA GPU driver, CUDA, cuDNN and Python, we recommend that you use the [one-click installer](https://github.com/Microsoft/samples-for-ai/#using-a-one-click-installer-to-setup-deep-learning-frameworks) to install them automatically across Windows, macOS and Linux.

 ## NVIDIA GPU driver, CUDA and cuDNN

 ### NVIDIA GPU driver